Edgar Hager: Family, death, and legacy

 Edgar Hager had five brothers, of whom two died at an early age, and a half-brother through his father's first wife.
-He was cousins with Louisville politician and state auditor Wilbur S. Hager (1858–1918), the father of the journalist and Owensboro Messenger-Inquirer publisher Lawrence W. Hager (1923–2016).
+He was cousins with Louisville politician and state auditor Samuel Wilber Hager (1858–1918), the father of the journalist and Owensboro Messenger-Inquirer publisher Lawrence W. Hager (1890–1982).
 Edgar Hager was also first cousins with Judge John Franklin Hager (1852–1933) of Ashland, after whom the city's Hager Elementary School was named.